 Why Don’t Students Like School?
 A Cognitive Scientist Answers Questions About How the Mind Works and What It Means for the Classroom by Daniel T. Willingham

-Perhaps most profoundly, Daniel Willingham is one of the first thinkers to articulate the importance of brain plasticity on teaching and learning.
+Perhaps most profoundly, Daniel Willingham is one of the first thinkers to articulate the importance of brain plasticity in teaching and learning.
 If the brain is malleable, if you can teach an old dog new tricks, then what does that mean for education?
-His argument is that educators need to design effective learning experiences and he does an excellent job of articulating the theory and the practice of how to do this.
+He argues that educators need to design effective learning experiences, and he does an excellent job of articulating the theory and the practice of how to do this.
 This is absolutely one of the best teaching books I’ve read.

 Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom by John C. bean

 There is a really helpful section on writing rubrics and how incorporating them into your writing assignments will add clarity to your expectations and improve student writing.
-If you’ve never used a rubric in your course, there are some samples you can use as a guide to structure your assignment.
-Rubrics also speed up grading and allows the instructor to provide more qualitative feedback.
-Additionally, he has quite a few ideas for low stakes writing assignments that require less intensive grading sessions from the instructor.
-Group work is addressed as well with tips on how to incorporate it effectively.
-I really appreciate how the author writes with the naysayers in mind throughout the whole text and provides some ways for instructors to design more effective courses and writing assignments.
+If you’ve never used a rubric in your course, there are some samples you can use to structure your assignment.
+Rubrics also speed up grading and allow the instructor to provide more qualitative feedback.
+Additionally, he has quite a few ideas for low-stakes writing assignments that require less intensive grading sessions from the instructor.
+Group work is also addressed with tips on how to incorporate it effectively.
+I appreciate how the author writes with the naysayers in mind throughout the text and provides some ways for instructors to design more effective courses and writing assignments.

 - How I Plan My Freshmen Composition Course